reworkhow/XSim.jl/docs/src/basic/founder.md

 # Founders

 ## Data
-In this page, Files `demo_genotypes.csv`, `demo_haplotypes.csv` will be used in the demonstrated examples.
+In this page, files `demo_genotypes.csv`, `demo_haplotypes.csv` will be used in the demonstrated examples.
 Missing values can be represented by -1 or 9.
 Both demonstrated files contain 5 individuals and 4 genetic markers.

 ```
 # demo_genotypes.csv